AtsukoCoffey/search4herbs/README.md

 Simply reassigned it with `try` and `except` statement

 ## Title Banner
-Because this project doesn't forcus on graphical aspect, I wanted to add ASCII art at least my favour.
+Because this project doesn't focus on graphic, I wanted to add ASCII art.
 However I got the error of the "SyntaxWarning: invalid escape sequence '\/'"
 I couldn't find out how to avoid this error so I changed the ASCII art to not contain any `\/`.
 ![Bug title banner (1)](readme/bug-backslush-in-string-1.png "Bug title banner (1)")